INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/10 - Key Management and Distribution/10 - Key Management and Distribution.md

 	*Again, C must be a trustworthy proxy, but this is the most widely-used method as it offers a good **symmetric distribution system**.*

 As we can see, a lot of assumptions are made (the proxy is trustworthy, the last key was never leaked ...).

+Distributing symmetric keys via symmetric keys is relatively inconvenient, as it requires a master key for every pair of people we want to help in the exchange of key.
+Furthermore, a share authority solution is also dangerous, as it will end up storing all the master keys (the safe becomes pretty much like a treasure cave that every cryptanalyst or adversary will attempt to break into).

 ****
 ## Symmetric Key Distribution Using Asymmetric Encryption
+==Most of what is there is still copy-paste, I will try to make it more personal in the upcoming days==

-As we have seen so far, public-key encryption is way slower, which is why we mostly use it only to encrypt secret keys and distribute them.
+As we have seen so far, public-key encryption is way slower, which is why we mostly use it only to encrypt secret keys and distribute them (instead of encrypting long documents etc).
 	*We encrypt a symmetric key via the private key of our asymmetric cipher*

 We can follow the **Simple Secret Key Distribution**: